-The Nipigon area offers hiking trails with world class views and an abundance of wildlife.
-There are many day trail hike options for all ability levels.
-Please read the information below carefully before setting out on your hike to make sure the trail is suited to your abilities and fitness level.
-For your safety, tell someone where you are going and when you expect to be back, hike with a buddy, carry a charged cell phone, wear proper footwear, and bring plenty of water and snacks.
+The Nipigon area offers recreational, non-motorized trails with world class views and an abundance of wildlife.
+There are many day trail options for all ability levels.
+Please read the information below carefully before setting out on your adventure to make sure the trail is suited to your abilities and fitness level.
+For your safety, tell someone where you are going and when you expect to be back, go with a buddy, carry a charged cell phone, wear proper gear, and bring plenty of water and snacks.
 Use these trails AT YOUR OWN RISK.

 Deer Lake Mountain Trails

 Only a short drive north, Deer Lake Mountain Trail offers a variety of terrain and spectacular views of No Good and Lofquist Lakes.

 Drive approximately 3.4 km north up highway 585 (at the petro) to the trailhead.
 Parking is available on either side of the road, and a trailhead sign on the left near the bush marks the start of your journey.
 These challenging trails can take four hours to hike, so make sure you pack plenty of water and food, and dress for the conditions.

 This trail is managed by the Nor’wester Trail Club in affiliation with the Voyageur Trail Association.